Welcome to the Art website!

 To earn a "Bonus" crayon, all students must have followed our art room rules for the day

-Art celebrations: Art celebrations include Art Bingo, Art Videos, and/or a Face Painting Party.
-If you do not wish your child to participate in the Face Painting celebration (small designs on the cheek or hand, non-toxic, face paint), please send a written note with your child's full name, class, and your signature.
+Art celebrations: Art celebrations include Art Bingo, Art Videos with popcorn, and/or a Face Painting Party.
+If you do not wish your child to participate in the Face Painting celebration (small designs on the cheek or hand, non-toxic, professional quality Snazaroo face paint), please send a written note with your child's full name, class, and your signature.
 They will be recognized by some other small token of achievement.
 Thanks!

-The Peace Table is a table set aside for students to go to if they need to find a peaceful solution to a problem and/or are disturbing the peaceful environment of our art room.
+There table set aside for students to go to if they need to take a break, possibly because they are disturbing the peaceful environment of our art room.
 Once there, students fill out a notebook asking 1) Why are you at the Peace Table?
 And 2) What are you going to do to fix the problem?
 Once students have filled out the notebook, I will discuss the situation with them before they go back to their seats.
 I may ask students to go to the Peace Table or a student may take another student to the Peace Table if there is a problem.
 It is my hope that through the Peace Table students will learn and develop problem solving skills and conflict management skills.
 It is important that students take responsibility for their actions and decisions.

 STEP Art (Special Talented Enrichment Program for students Gifted/Talented in the Fine Arts):